Website Analysis & Performance in Search Engine Result Pages (SERP’s).

 A high returning user count is a great gauge of how authoritative and informative your website is.
 There are a number of ways you can increase the returning user count; such as with e-newsletter subscriptions.

-The stats for your traffic sources will be a direct reflection of your SEO efforts.
-If you are implementing the most cost effective form of marketing; search engine optimisation, the majority of your traffic should be coming from referring search engines and other websites as a result of your link building efforts.
+The website analysis stats for your traffic sources will be a direct reflection of your SEO efforts.
+If you are implementing the most cost effective form of marketing, search engine optimisation, the majority of your traffic should be coming from referring search engines and other websites as a result of your link building efforts.

 The bounce rate stat shows the percentage of visitors that left your website after viewing only the page on which they landed.
 The bounce rate for all pages should be viewed before taking any corrective action.
 Users that bookmark one of your pages may return to that page to retrieve specific information; such as prices, frequently and not visit any other pages.